71. From the hill in autumn

 A flock of autumn crows are twirling near

-And floating-slow like burnt paper in air,
+And floating-slow like burnt paper in the air,

 And vines blood and yellow on a black butterfly